History of Novi Sad: The foundation of Novi Sad

 At the outset of the Habsburg rule, people of Orthodox faith were forbidden from residing in Petrovaradin, thus Serbs were largely unable to build homes in the town.
 Because of this, a new settlement was founded in 1694 on the left bank of the Danube.
 The initial name of this settlement was Ratzen Stadt (Serbian: Racki Grad, meaning "the Serb City" in English).
 Another name used for the settlement was Peterwardein Schantz (Serbian: Petrovaradinski Šanac).
 In 1718, the inhabitants of the village of Almaš were resettled to Petrovaradinski Šanac, where they founded Almaški Kraj ("the Almaš quarter").

 According to 1720 data, the population of Ratzen Stadt was composed of 112 Serbian, 14 German, and 5 Hungarian houses.
-The settlement officially gained the present name Novi Sad (Neoplanta in Latin) in 1748 when it became a "free royal city".
-In 1780, Novi Sad had about 2,000 houses, of which 1,144 were Serbian.
+According to 1720 data, the population of Ratzen Stadt was composed of 112 Serbian, 14 German, and 5 Hungarian houses.
+In 1746, Empress Maria Theresa handed the settlement of Petrovaradinski Šanac over to Bács-Bodrog County.
+Soon after the residence have requested of the Empress for the settlement to become a 'free royal city' of the Kingdom of Hungary.
+This request went through after the residents paid an amount of 80,000 forints to the royal treasury.
+The existing name at the time was not representable, so the residence proposed the new names of Bačvar (Bački Grad), Dunavar (Dunavgrad), Vizkoz (Međurečje) or Vaserbrug (Vodengrad) in German.
+The Royal Chancellery in Buda offered the names of Dunavar, Vizkoz and Ujvidek for the empress to pick from.
+Finally, the Empress, with out any external suggestions, chose the present names of Neoplanta in Latin, Novi Sad in Serbian, Újvidék in Hungarian and Neustaz in German in 1748 when it became a 'free royal city'.

 The edict that made Novi Sad a "free royal city" was proclaimed on February 1, 1748.
 The edict said: "We, Maria Theresa, by the God's mercy Holy Roman Empress, Queen of Hungary, Bohemia, Moravia, Dalmatia, Croatia, Slavonia, Rama, Serbia, Galicia, Lodomeria, Carinthia, etc, etc. Cast this proclamation to anyone, who might concern...so that the famous Petrovaradinski Šanac, which lies on the other side of the Danube in Bačka province on Sajlovo land, by the might of our divine royal power and prestige...make this town a Free Royal City and to fortify, accept and sign it in as one of the free royal cities of our Kingdom of Hungary and other territories, by abolishing its previous name of Petrovaradinski Šanac, renaming it Neoplanta (Latin), Újvidék (Hungarian), Neu-Satz (German), Novi Sad (Serbian), Mlada Loza (Bulgarian)".

+In 1780, Novi Sad had about 2,000 houses, of which 1,144 were Serbian.